Frano, Gilgit-Baltistan: Attractions

 Frano has a notable boulder covered with ancient rock carvings.
 The engravings, along with inscriptions, are believed to the reminiscence of Tibetan Buddhism culture in the valley, which date back to the 13th century CE and include shapes such as circles, squares, and phallic symbols.

 The Appo Ali Shah Bridge, is deemed to be the first cantilever bridge ever built in the region of Baltistan.
 It was built by Ali Shah, a local farmer, in 1936, with trees and local wood.
+Frano is also home to one of the oldest wooden Khanqahs in the region, built by Amir Kabir Sayyed Ali Hanadani, which was expanded in 2002.

 Pak-Indo War

-The villages of Frano in Baltistan and Thang, Ladakh were twin villages with familes holding properties and homes in both sides.
+The villages of Frano in Baltistan and Thang, Ladakh were twin villages with families holding properties and homes in both sides.
 Following the Indo-Pakistani war of 1971, the villages were cut off from each other.

+Geography

+In the early 19th century, British explorer Godfrey Vigne mentioned the village, referring to it as "Pranuk":